ramongilmoreno/read-a-dir/README.md

 * `fs`, the filesystem object (e.g.
   [memfs](https://github.com/streamich/memfs#readme)) used to read the files from.
-If not provided, Default Node.js 'fs' will be required instead.
+If not provided, default Node.js 'fs' will be required instead.

 * `includeHidden`, set it to `true` to process the hidden (starting with dot `.`) files in the processing.
 Ignored by default.